 In 1906, the U.S. Postal Service opened a branch and designated the mailing address for the area as "Hershey" because the chocolate company brand name was now more widely recognized than Derry Church.

-Harrisburg is the county seat for Dauphin County and PA's tenth largest city.
+Harrisburg is the Capital of Pennsylvania and serves as the county seat for Dauphin County.